mainwp/mainwp-child/readme.txt

 11. Dashboard Insights

 == Changelog ==

+= 6.1 =

+* Fixed: Typos and inconsistencies in user login event log descriptions and action identifiers for improved clarity and consistency across Network Activity logs.
+* Updated: Spammed comments are now properly excluded from being counted in reports and token metrics.
+* Updated: Updated the PHPSecLib library to the latest version.

 = 6.0.11 - 5-5-2026 =
 * Fixed: Global `customize_register` hook exposes legacy Customizer UI issues.